nrw-digital/week-notes/en/updates/_posts/2025-01-31-week-notes.md

 ref: 2025-01-31-week-notes
 hidetitle: True
 author: Toyah and Sam
+description: We made it, folks!
+The end of January is here – for some it’s felt like the month has gone by in a flash, while for others it’s dragged like an endless winter.
+Either way, hopefully February will bring us some more spring-like weather soon.
 ---

 We made it, folks!
 The end of January is here – for some it’s felt like the month has gone by in a flash, while for others it’s dragged like an endless winter.
 Either way, hopefully February will bring us some more spring-like weather soon.